 A NEW GENERATION OF FIREFIGHTERS.
 Mayor Garcetti reversed years of reductions and budget cuts by hiring more than 600 of the City’s first new firefighters in five years.
 The Mayor has spearheaded efforts to double the number of women in the LAFD over the next five years, and restored vital resources to neighborhoods that lost them during the recession.

 EARTHQUAKE READY.
-In LA, we know the next big quake is a matter of “when,” not “if.”
+In L.A., the next big quake is a matter of “when,” not “if.”
 That’s why Mayor Garcetti signed the most comprehensive seismic safety legislation in America.
 The focus wasn’t just homes — it sought to strengthen our most vulnerable buildings, fortify our water system, and enhance reliable communications.
 This has resulted in piloting seismic resilient pipe, working with partners to address seismic risk to our aqueducts, adopting stronger standards for new telecommunication towers, and advancing earthquake early warning.
 In January 2019, Mayor Garcetti officially launched ShakeAlertLA, the nation’s first publicly available earthquake early warning mobile application.

 NEW FOCUS ON EMERGING THREATS.
 In the face of growing cyber threats, the Mayor launched a citywide cybersecurity program and the Integrated Security Operation Center designed to coordinate our City’s defense, rapidly respond to network attacks, and maintain and recover critical operations after an attack.
 To help small businesses, the Mayor started L.A.
 Cyber Lab, a first of its kind public-private partnership dedicated to sharing threat data — including all of the attacks attempted against the City — across the public and private sectors.

 HELPING ANGELENOS IN TIMES OF NEED.
 Mayor Garcetti has expanded the City’s Crisis Response Team program to more than 250 volunteer responders dedicated to supporting fellow Angelenos during difficult times.
-In 2018, volunteers responded more than 670 times to provide critical services and emotional support to people impacted by violent incidents, averaging more than 3,000 volunteer hours.
+In 2019, volunteers responded more than 713 times to provide critical services and emotional support to people impacted by violent incidents, averaging more than 3,000 volunteer hours.
 Mayor Garcetti also created the City’s first Clergy Task Force program — training faith leaders to respond alongside CRT members.